-The shift from the Phase I prototype, which used a traditional Michelson interferometer that utilizes moving parts, to a solid-state laser spectrometer, which is better suited to the automotive environment, has required extensive hardware and software research.17 The key to such innovation is the ability to define an optimized subset of optical wavelengths to enable high-quality non-invasive alcohol measurement.
+The shift from the Phase I prototype, which used a traditional Michelson interferometer that utilizes moving parts, to a solid-state laser spectrometer, which is better suited to the automotive environment, has required extensive hardware and software research.
+The key to such innovation is the ability to define an optimized subset of optical wavelengths to enable high-quality non-invasive alcohol measurement.
 It was determined that the new spectrometer requires the use of modulated laser diodes to generate 40 unique wavelengths of light that are physically configured for optimal alcohol measurements.
 The laser diode specifications were derived from the comparison and analysis of human subject data and comparative reference data.

-The highest technical risk of the touch-based system is fabrication of an inspecification laser diode.18 Extensive research has been undertaken to develop the requisite lasers, many of which have not been previously manufactured, and assemble them in multi-laser packages.
-The individual lasers are combined into a broader, diffuse light source in the optical module, which illuminates the finger and is reflected back to the detector where alcohol measurements are made.
-After initial work was completed to develop the laser diodes and packaging, a new supplier, Nanoplus, was selected with greater expertise in these areas.
-Each stage of the development process has required painstaking research which has resulted in multiple patent applications.
+The highest technical risk of the touch-based system is fabrication of an inspecification laser diode.
+Extensive research has been undertaken to develop the requisite lasers, many of which have not been previously manufactured, and assemble them in multi-laser packages.
+The individual lasers are combined into a broader, diffuse

-17 Ver Steeg, B., Treese, T., Adelante, R., Kraintz, A, Laaksonen, B., Ridder, T., Legge, M., Koslowski, N., Zeller, S., Hildebrandt, L., Koeth, J., Cech, L., Rumps, D., Nagolu, M., Cox, D. 2017.
+&lt;sup>17 Ver Steeg, B., Treese, T., Adelante, R., Kraintz, A, Laaksonen, B., Ridder, T., Legge, M., Koslowski, N., Zeller, S., Hildebrandt, L., Koeth, J., Cech, L., Rumps, D., Nagolu, M., Cox, D. 2017.
 Development of a solid state, non-invasive, human touch-based blood alcohol sensor.
 Paper Number 17-0036.
 Proceedings of the 25th International Technical Conference on the Enhanced Safety of Vehicles.

-18 A laser diode has the ability to directly convert electrical energy into light.
+&lt;sup>18 A laser diode has the ability to directly convert electrical energy into light.